Sara-Pak/Sara-Pak/README.md

 - 😄 Pronouns: ...
 -->

-- 🔭 I’m currently working on getting certified in Google's IT Automation with Python and doing #100daysofcode
+- 🔭 I’m currently working on getting certified in Google's IT Automation with Python and doing #100daysofcode in Python.
 - 🌱 I’m currently learning Python...
 - 👯 I’m looking to collaborate on python projects; big or small.
 - 📫 How to reach me: email sbpak@pm.me